dotnet/AspNetCore.Docs/aspnet/visual-studio/overview/2013/creating-web-projects-in-visual-studio.md

 No authentication options are available for the Facebook template because Facebook applications run within the Facebook site and rely on Facebook's authentication.

-For more information about ASP.NET Facebook applications, see [Updating the MVC Facebook API](https://blogs.msdn.com/b/webdev/archive/2014/06/10/updating-the-mvc-facebook-api.aspx) and [ASP.NET MVC Facebook Birthday App](../../../mvc/overview/getting-started/aspnet-mvc-facebook-birthday-app.md).
+For more information about ASP.NET Facebook applications, see [Updating the MVC Facebook API](https://blogs.msdn.com/b/webdev/archive/2014/06/10/updating-the-mvc-facebook-api.aspx).

 <a id="vs2012"></a>
 ### Visual Studio 2012 Templates